ivy-llc/ivy/docs/overview/deep_dive/navigating_the_code.rst

   When a method accepting positional-only parameters is called, positional arguments are mapped to these parameters based solely on their order.
 * Optional parameters must be keyword-only arguments.

-This convention makes it easier for us to modify functions in the future.
-Keyword-only parameters will mandate the use of argument names when calling functions, and this will increase our flexibility for extending function behaviour in future releases without breaking forward compatibility.
-Similar arguments can be kept together in the argument list, rather than us needing to add these at the very end to ensure positional argument behaviour remains the same.
+Using keyword-only parameters makes it easier for us to modify functions in the future.
+When using keyword-only parameters, we must use argument names when calling functions, which increases our flexibility for extending function behaviour in future releases without breaking forward compatibility.
+This approach allows us to keep similar arguments together in the argument list, instead of needing to add them at the very end to ensure positional argument behaviour remains the same.
+In summary, using keyword-only parameters enables us to modify functions more easily in the future while maintaining compatibility with existing code.

 The :code:`dtype`, :code:`device` and :code:`out` arguments are always keyword-only.
 Arrays always have type hint :code:`Union[ivy.Array, ivy.NativeArray]` in the input and :class:`ivy.Array` in the output.